 These days, everyone expects to know where their stuff is.
 Whether it’s an X-ray machine in a hospital, a shipment being delivered, or the location of your spouse’s car.
 (In case my wife is reading, I’ve never tried that last one.
 Promise.)

 No matter what industry you’re in, there’s a good chance you can leverage asset tracking hardware to your advantage.
 Having the ability to monitor physical assets gives organizations greater visibility into their operations, helps prevent losses, and even enables better customer service.
-(For those of you who haven’t yet invested in asset tracking tools, here’s how to know if you’ll benefit from it.)
+(For those of you who haven’t yet invested in the tools, here’s how to know if you’ll benefit from asset tracking.)
 Where is asset tracking headed in the future?
 It depends on the type of tracking you’re talking about.

 Download this free white paper to find out about the asset tracking solution large-scale manufacturers are using to gain a competitive edge.